NuriaExtremadouro/apollo-server-poc/README.md

 Queries are meant to only read and return data, not modifying it.
 You don't have to create queries for all your object types, only for those that need to be fetched by a client.
 For example, our client won't be calling a raw set of `Review`s; those will only come as part of a `Project`, so we have the `projects` query but not a `reviews` query.

-Also, the [Query type](https://www.apollographql.com/docs/apollo-server/schema/schema#the-query-type) is a special object type, and the queries that we declare (`users`, `skills`, etc.) are its fields.
+From the point of view of GQL, the [Query type](https://www.apollographql.com/docs/apollo-server/schema/schema#the-query-type) is a special object type, and the queries that we declare (`users`, `skills`, etc.) are its fields.
 It's basically this:

 ```
 type Query {